 - 7.1 The Authority operates various car schemes.
-A review of these schemes is currently being carried out for implementation by April 2019. - 7.2 No professional fees are paid for Brigade Managers or other staff.
-A corporate fee is paid to the National Fire Chief's Council (NFCC). - 7.3 Uniformed officers at Station Manager to Area Manager level who work on the flexible duty system are paid a pensionable supplement in accordance with the Grey Book requirements.
-Area Managers also receive a further allowance in recognition of level 4 strategic command commitment. - 7.4 Uniformed staff at Area Manager and below receive a Continuous Professional Development payment which is nationally determined, but payment is subject to local procedures. - 7.5 The Authority does not provide benefits such as private health insurance. - 7.6 Expenses are paid to all staff at relevant NJC negotiated levels for mileage and subsistence. - 7.7 In addition to the above elements, there may be occasions when the Authority makes payments that are considered to be a benefit in kind.
-The following should not be considered an exhaustive list, but provide a flavour of the types of benefits in kind that may be payable to employees and regarded as taxable by HMRC when certain circumstances dictate: - Relocation expenses over £8,000 - Broadband/telephone line rental - 7.8 Some additions to pay are agreed locally.
-Examples of these include: - Training Instructor allowances - Payments for special responsibilities (e.g. technical rescue teams)
+A review of these schemes was carried out in 2019.
+Operational staff are now provided with a car for business use and eligible corporate staff receive a car allowance. - 7.2 No professional fees are paid for Brigade Managers or other staff.
+A corporate fee is paid to the National Fire Chief's Council (NFCC). - 7.3 Uniformed Officers at Station Manager to Area Manager level who work on the flexible duty system are paid a pensionable supplement in accordance with the Grey Book requirements.
+Group and Area Managers also receive a further allowance in recognition of additional rota commitments. - 7.4 Uniformed staff at Area Manager and below receive a Continuous Professional Development payment which is nationally determined, but payment is subject to local procedures agreed with the representative bodies. - 7.5 The Authority does not provide benefits such as private health insurance. - 7.6 Expenses are paid to all staff at relevant NJC negotiated levels for mileage and subsistence. - 7.7 In addition to the above elements, there may be occasions when the Authority makes payments that are considered to be a benefit in kind.
+The following should not be considered an exhaustive list, but provide a flavour of the types of benefits in kind that may be payable to employees and regarded as taxable by HMRC when certain circumstances dictate: - Relocation expenses over £8,000 - Broadband/telephone line rental to support operational command and resilience. - 7.8 Some additions to pay are agreed locally.
+Examples of these include: - Training Instructor allowances - Payments for special responsibilities (e.g. technical rescue teams).